+The Development Fellowship program helps TAMUS researchers develop and deepen collaborative research partnerships with LANL technical staff members in areas of interest to the laboratory.
 Faculty who spend time at LANL learning the laboratory’s missions and problem sets are more likely to develop long-term partnerships with the laboratory’s technical staff members.
-Development fellowships aim to help researchers achieve such partnerships.
+Development Fellowships aim to help researchers achieve such partnerships.

-A typical development fellowship would fund up to 1.5 months of salary for the A&M System researcher and reimburse travel costs up to $5,000, to visit one or more LANL technical staff members for several weeks, to enable the research partners to take tangible steps toward long-term funded collaborative research.
-A typical deliverable would be a joint publication or joint proposal.
-Applicants should propose alternate uses of approximately this level of funding, and/or alternate deliverables, if this would better support the goal of establishing a partnership that is able to secure future funding for longer-term projects.
+Funding for a typical Development Fellowship supports a one-year (or shorter) collaborative research project.
+Funding supports up to 1½ months of salary for the TAMUS researcher and reimburse travel costs up to $5,000 for the TAMUS researcher to visit one or more LANL technical staff members for several weeks.
+The visit enables the research partners to take tangible steps toward long-term funded collaborative research.
+A typical deliverable would be a joint publication or proposal.
+This funding opportunity is not intended to support a student.

-The application must identify at least one LANL collaborator who has agreed to partner with the A&M System researcher to execute the proposed effort.
+The application must identify at least one LANL staff member who has agreed to collaborate with the TAMUS applicant to execute the proposed effort.
 Applicants must specify what will be delivered (publication, proposal, etc.) upon completion of the proposed effort.

 Applying for Development Fellowships

-- Title (e.g., Assistant professor)
+- Title (e.g., Assistant Professor)

-- Citizenship (e.g., US Permanent Resident)
+- Citizenship (e.g., U.S. permanent resident)

 - Email address and phone number

-- Curriculum Vitae (PDF format)
+- Curriculum vitae (PDF format)

-- Title (e.g., technical staff member)
+- Title (e.g., Scientist 3)

 - Division and group (e.g., CCS-2)